 The City allocates General Fund dollars each year for the NTMP program.
-Projects are funded on a first-come, first-served basis, and if the budget is exhausted, remaining projects will be carried over to the next year.
+Projects are funded on a first-come, first-served basis, and, if the budget is exhausted (or near exhausted), staff shouldwill request additional budget from Council if funding is available, remaining projects will be carried over to the next year.
 Larger projects, which might deplete the budget, may be considered as a mid-year capital improvement project.
 Permanent installation of some devices could require CIP programming.
 Those projects would compete with other City projects for funding and may be scheduled in future fiscal years.